PrometheanDissident/prometheandissident.github.io/pages/epistemic-progressivism-supplement.md

 The moralistic fallacy refers to the reverse of the relationship between truth and ethics, where instead of a normative claim being derived from a descriptive claim in an argument, a descriptive claim is derived from a normative claim.
 This form of reasoning is very common within ideological frameworks, which take a set of values they have and try to project them onto the world.

+## Kettle Logic

+Kettle logic refers to a situation where one uses multiple arguments to defend a point which are inconsistent with one another<ref>https://en.wikipedia.org/wiki/Kettle_logic</ref>.
+Because the case for the broader point is internally inconsistent, kettle logic can be considered a form of fallacious reasoning.

 ## References

 <references />